 Pronounced "cuss-cuss."
 Like many of the mammals of Australia, New Guinea, and the surrounding islands, cuscuses are marsupials (their young develop outside the mother's body in a pouch).
 Generally, they are considered possums, and there are four genera and about 23 species (although since they live high in the canopy of remote tropical forests, it wouldn't surprise me if a few more species were eventually discovered).

 Okay, before I go on to the amazing facts, just take a moment to look at the photo above.
-The naked prehensile tail might make a few people say "Ewww."
-But look beyond that and check out that face!
+Check out that face!
 I think I need to nominate the cuscus as the animal most likely to be mistaken for a cartoon character.

 Amazing facts about Cuscuses